mhagenow01/ECE532ClassifierComparison/README.md

 | ------------- | ------------- | ------------- | ------------- |
 | Training Data  | 0.684  | 0.592* | 0.933 |
 | Cross Validation (n = 5)  | 0.585 | 0.567 | 0.583 |

 (*) dependent on number of iterations of gradient descent.
-Similar to LSQ for high number of iterations.
+Similar to LSQ for a high number of iterations.

 #### Specific File Functions